 Visit the capital of Texas and it won’t be long before you see a T-shirt or bumper sticker bearing the slogan “Keep Austin weird.”
-That sums up the celebration of all things independent, progressive and quirky in this city of 757,000, home to the University of Texas.
-Austin is justifiably famous for its local music scene, and there are nearly 200 live music venues where you can tap your foot to everything from indie rock and country to Tejano and gospel.
+That sums up the celebration of all things independent, progressive and quirky in this city of over 900,000 residents, home to the University of Texas.
+Austin is justifiably famous for its local music scene, and there are over 200 live music venues where you can tap your foot to everything from indie rock and country to Tejano and gospel.
 Don’t miss a stroll through the SoCo (South Congress) neighborhood, one of the best spots in town for shopping and dining.
 Also worth a visit are the Lyndon B. Johnson Presidential Library and the Harry Ransom Center (home to the Gutenberg Bible and the world’s first photograph).
 For outdoor adventures like water skiing and sailing, get out of town to the nearby Highland Lakes.

 Just 10 miles northeast of San Francisco is a city linked inextricably to the 1960’s, when students at the University of California at Berkeley erupted into political protest spurred by radical idealism.
 These days you’ll still find gentler remnants of the old hippie spirit on Berkeley’s famous Telegraph Avenue, which is lined with indie bookstores and music shops, ethnic eateries, and street vendors hawking tie-dye clothing.
 Once you’ve soaked up some 1960’s spirit, check out the University’s campus (which includes a botanical garden), break out your credit card at the upscale boutiques on Fourth Street or enjoy a local organic meal at one of the city’s many restaurants.

-This small city, home to the 227-year-old University of Georgia, blends Southern history and traditions with a cutting-edge music scene—it’s the birthplace of such rockers as R.E.M., the B-52’s and Widespread Panic.
+This small city, home to the 237-year-old University of Georgia, blends Southern history and traditions with a cutting-edge music scene—it’s the birthplace of such rockers as R.E.M., the B-52’s and Widespread Panic.
 During the day, tour Athens‘ charming historic homes and wander through acres of lush gardens (America’s first gardening club was founded here).
 Don’t miss such novelties as the world’s only double-barreled cannon and the Tree That Owns Itself (having been bequeathed the plot of land surrounding itself in Colonel W.H.
 Jackson’s will).
 When night falls, see Athens’ thriving music scene come to life in a variety of clubs and bars, playing everything from rock and jazz to country and classical.

 Sports fans will be familiar with Gainesville as the home of the University of Florida Gators, whose football and basketball teams are big names on the national sports scene.
 But there’s much more to do in and around this central Florida city than cheer on the recent national champs.
 Historic downtown Gainesville is fun for shopping and strolling, especially at the Union Street Station pedestrian mall.
-The Florida Museum of Natural History includes a vibrant Butterfly Rainforest exhibit where some 60 species of colorful creatures flutter freely amongst a landscape of waterfalls and tropical plants.
+The Florida Museum of Natural History includes a vibrant Butterfly Rainforest exhibit where some 50 species of colorful creatures flutter freely amongst a landscape of waterfalls and tropical plants.
 You can also visit a limestone sinkhole at Devil’s Millhopper Geological State Park, wander the lush Kanapaha Botanical Gardens or go canoeing on Lake Wauberg.